Read transcripts of debates in both Houses

 This page lists all of the Joint Select Committees

 The Joint Committee on Consolidation Bills considers Bills which bring together a number of existing Acts of Parliament on the same subject into one Act without amending the law, although they occasionally contain minor corrections and improvements

-The Joint Committee is appointed to consider the draft bill on Deregulation
+The Joint Committee is appointed to consider the draft Protection of Charities Bill

 The Joint Committee on Human Rights is charged with considering human rights issues in the UK

 The Joint Committee on the National Security Strategy is appointed to consider the National Security Strategy

 The Joint Committee on Statutory Instruments is responsible for scrutinising statutory instruments made in exercise of powers granted by Act of Parliament

 Much of the work of the House of Commons and the House of Lords takes place in committees, which examine issues in detail, from government policy to proposed new laws.

 Following the Dissolution of Parliament on 30 March 2015, all select committees have ceased to exist.
 Find out more about Dissolution: